-September 29, 2020: Living on the Wind: Fall Migration with Scott Weidensaul and Audubon's Migratory Bird Initiative Director Jill Deppe - You can stream the recording online.
+September 29, 2020: Living on the Wind: Fall Migration with Scott Weidensaul and Audubon's Migratory Bird Initiative Director Jill Deppe - Stream the recording online.

-October 6, 2020: Intro to Birding with Holly Merker and Audubon's Governmental Affairs Coordinator Tykee James - You can stream the recording online.
+October 6, 2020: Intro to Birding with Holly Merker and Audubon's Governmental Affairs Coordinator Tykee James - Stream the recording online.

-October 13, 2020: Birding by Ear with Tom Johnson and Audubon's Climate Science Director Brooke Bateman - You can stream the recording online.
+October 13, 2020: Birding by Ear with Tom Johnson and Audubon's Climate Science Director Brooke Bateman - Stream the recording online.

-October 20, 2020: Bird-friendly Communities with Jillian Bell and Audubon's Plants for Birds Marlene Pantin - View on Youtube.
+October 20, 2020: Bird-friendly Communities with Jillian Bell and Audubon's Plants for Birds Marlene Pantin - Stream on Youtube.

-October 27, 2020: Volunteering through the Lens with Jean Hall and Audubon Magazine's Sabine Meyer - You can stream the recording online.
+October 27, 2020: Volunteering through the Lens with Jean Hall and Audubon Magazine's Sabine Meyer - Stream the recording online.